R1Px/WebPathBruteR/README.md

 # WebPathBruteR
 My New Web Path Scanner Project...
+(Use on ubuntu, kali)

 # How To Use
 pip install -r requirements.txt<br>